acj/freebsd-firecracker-action/README.md

 ### `checkout`

+Default: `true`

-By default, the action will clone the repository into the VM.
+Clone the repository into the VM.
 You can disable this behavior by setting `checkout` to `false`, which will disable the `actions/checkout` child action.

 ### `disk-size`